 Nova Southeastern University's College of Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Nova Southeastern University's College of Psychology maintains responsibility for this program and its content.
 Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Heath Counseling.
 Provider # BAP 330 - exp.
 03/31/2019.
-Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Medical Therapies/Psychology, Office of School Psychology.
+Nova Southeastern University's College of Psychology.
+Provider # SCE 11 - exp.
+11/30/2019.
+Nova Southeastern University's College of Psychology.
 Provider # SCE 11 - exp.
 11/30/2019.
 Nova Southeastern University's College of Psychology is approved to by the National Association of School Psychologists to provide continuing education for school psychologists.
 Nova Southeastern University maintains responsibility for the program.
 Provider # 1024.
 Nova Southeastern University's College of Psychology is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.
 Provider #4548.